asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/ODBC/Getting-Asterisk-Connected-to-MySQL-via-ODBC.md

 # isql -v asterisk-connector asterisk replace_with_strong_password
 ```

-!!! tip
+/// note
-    It is important to use the -v flag so that if isql runs into a problem you will be alerted of any diagnostics or errors available.
+It is important to use the `-v` flag so that if isql runs into a

-[//]: # (end-tip)
+problem you will be alerted of any diagnostics or errors available.
+///

 At this point you should get an SQL prompt.
 Run the following command: